 Annual return and payment

-As a melon levy and charge payer you may be eligible to submit your return and make a payment to the department once a financial year, that is on or before 28 August in the next financial year.
+As a melon levy and charge payer you may be eligible to lodge your return and make a payment to the department once a financial year, that is on or before 28 August in the next financial year.

 Example: the 2016-17 financial year return and payment must be made on or before 28 August 2017.